 While formats might change or evolve, motion + stills imagery seems to be here to stay.
 It would be wise to start exploring them in your new designs.

 Blurred Lines of Reality

-The agency is telling all customers and contributors that VR and augmented reality will be trending topic for images, from content optimized for this technology to shots of people interacting with VR devices.
+The agency is telling all customers and contributors that VR and augmented reality will be a trending topic for images, from content optimized for this technology to shots of people interacting with VR devices.

 Back in 2017 most agencies agreed with Depositphotos: they all saw VR becoming a big thing.
 While the massiveness of this technology is yet to be confirmed, the interest of the public in it is very clear.

-Depositphotos sees graphic design becoming all about combing different graphic elements to make one visually impactful image.
+Depositphotos sees graphic design becoming all about combing different graphic elements to make the one visually impactful image.